Tension-leg platform: Use for wind turbines

 Although the Massachusetts Institute of Technology and the National Renewable Energy Laboratory explored the concept of TLPs for offshore wind turbines in September 2006, architects had studied the idea as early as 2003.
 Earlier offshore wind turbines cost more to produce, stood on towers dug deep into the ocean floor, were only possible in depths of at most 50 ft, and generated 1.5 megawatts for onshore units and 3.5 megawatts for conventional offshore setups.
 In contrast, TLP installation was calculated to cost a third as much.
 TLPs float, and researchers estimate they can operate in depths between 100 and 650 ft and farther away from land, and they can generate 5.0 megawatts.

+MIT and NREL researchers planned a half-scale prototype south of Cape Cod to prove the concept.
 Computer simulations project that in a hurricane TLPs would shift 0.9 m to 1.8 m and the turbine blades would cycle above wave peaks.
-MIT and NREL researchers say dampers could be used to reduce motion in the event of a natural disaster.
+Dampers could be used to reduce motion in the event of a natural disaster.

-MIT and NREL researchers plan to install a half-scale prototype south of Cape Cod.
-Sclavounos said, "We'd have a little unit sitting out there to show that this thing can float and behave the way we're saying it will."

 Blue H Technologies of the Netherlands deployed the world's first floating wind turbine on a tension-leg platform, 21.3 km off the coast of Apulia, Italy in December 2007.
 The prototype was installed in waters 113 m deep in order to gather test data on wind and sea conditions, and was decommissioned at the end of 2008.
 The turbine utilized a tension-leg platform design and a two-bladed turbine.
-Seawind Ocean Technology B.V., which was established by Martin Jakubowski and Silvestro Caruso - the founders of Blue H Technologies, acquired the proprietary rights to the two-bladed floating turbine technology developed by Blue H Technologies.
+Seawind Ocean Technology B.V., which was established by Martin Jakubowski and Silvestro Caruso (the founders of Blue H Technologies), acquired the proprietary rights to the two-bladed floating turbine technology developed by Blue H Technologies.

+In literature

+A fictitious tension-leg platform anchored in the Gulf of Mexico is at the centre of the plot of the novel Seawitch (1977) by Alistair MacLean.
+At the time of publication there were no commercially active TLPs, and the plot involves a conspiracy to destroy Seawitch by competing oil companies.
+The prologue to the novel explains the principles of operation.